 So of course they had to go back and touch on this.

-Brandon Marshall said, you know what they're lying about me.
+Brandon Marshall says, you know what?

-I should have never agreed it.
+I should have never agreed.

-Telling lies, Brandon, what was your first clue?
+Brandon, what was your first clue?

 It's the media.

-It's a profile?
+It's a profile.

 At any rate, the woman who was the victim of his abuse in 2006 or 2007.

-Well, actually I don't think the woman has Glory Allred popped up in Atlanta and is now demanding that Goodell resign, citing the league's failures in dealing with domestic violence and citing a particular case which dates back more than five years.
+Gloria Allred popped up in Atlanta and is now demanding that Goodell resign, citing the league's failures in dealing with domestic violence and citing a particular case which dates back more than five years.

 She was in an Atlanta news conference.